8 Unit tests

 You can have multiple test blocks written on the same Zig module.
 Also, you can mix test blocks with your source code, with no problems or consequences.
 If you mix test blocks with your normal source code, when you execute the build, build-exe, build-obj or build-lib commands from the zig compiler that we exposed at Section 1.2.4, these test blocks are automatically ignored by the compiler.

-In other words, the zig compiler only builds and execute your tests when you ask it to.
+In other words, the zig compiler builds and execute your unit tests only when you ask it to.
 By default, the compiler always ignore test blocks written in your Zig modules.
 The compiler normally checks only if there are any syntax errors in these test blocks.

 8.2 How to run your tests

 If the zig compiler ignores any test block by default, how can you compile and run your unit tests?
 The answer is the test command from the zig compiler.
-By running zig test command, the compiler will find every instance of test block in your Zig module, and, it will compile and run the unit tests you wrote.
+By running the zig test command, the compiler will find every instance of a test block in your Zig modules, and, it will compile and run the unit tests that you wrote.

 zig test simple_sum.zig